-When adding solution due to loss of coolant for any reason or in areas where temperatures lower than 34 degrees Fahrenheit occur, use a sufficient amount of an ethylene glycol base antifreeze that meets the chassis manufacturer's specification.
+When adding solution due to loss of coolant for any reason or in areas where temperatures lower than -34 degrees Fahrenheit occur, use a sufficient amount of an ethylene glycol base antifreeze that meets the chassis manufacturer's specification.

 - A) Alcohol or methanol base antifreeze, or plain water, are not recommended for your engine at any time.
 They will not provide proper protection against corrosion. - B) Additives in addition to a good quality ethylene glycol base antifreeze meeting the chassis manufacturer's specification are not required or recommended.
 Many of the claims for additives are associated better heat transfer or cooling, but these claims are not supported by test data.
 In some instances, the ingredients may be incompatible with the recommended coolant.
-Also, when used alone with water as is sometimes suggested, the additive may not provide the corrosion protection given by the recommended coolant solution.
+Also, when used alone with water as is sometimes sugvapor that gets trapped in the system or absorbed by the gas that freezes and causes the problem.
+This ice can build up and partially or totally block the gas supply.